“Honey, I need to go.”

-The meeting was going according to Lehman’s plan.
+The meeting started in-line with Lehman’s plan.
 Presentations were building confidence, or at least giving people courage to believe (you are only bankrupt when people think you are bankrupt and cease to put faith in your credit).

 Most of the clients were institutional portfolio managers at large asset management firms.
 The questions were as generally expected and the answers were well rehearsed and delivered in an impressive manner.
 Everyone was playing his or her part.
 The people asking and answering the questions were long LEH.
 All wanted to believe.
 Well, all but one.
 A guy in a Hawaiian shirt.